How to get the best deal on car insurance in Los Angeles

 You may see this written as 15/30/5 when shopping around for car insurance.

-Uninsured motorists (UIM) coverage protects you if you have an accident with someone who doesn’t have enough insurance.
+Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage protects you if you have an accident with someone who doesn’t have insurance or doesn’t have enough insurance.
 California is an opt-out state, so insurance companies are required to offer you UIM insurance, and you must sign a waiver to opt out of carrying it.

 What additional coverage should I get in Los Angeles?